-Prior to joining MBHB, Dr. Helwig directed a research laboratory for the U.S. Department of Defense.
-His research portfolio was tasked with developing pharmaceutical and non-pharmaceutical therapies, as well as advancement of molecular and physiological device technologies, that aid Warfighter survival in extreme environments.
-The integrative research utilized a wide range of molecular biology, protein chemistry and high throughput technologies.
-In addition, Dr. Helwig has also served as a consultant to multiple Fortune 500 companies advising on scientific validity of labeling claims and product development.
+Prior to joining MBHB, Dr. Helwig directed an integrated research laboratory for the U.S. Department of Defense with the goal of developing pharmaceutical and non-pharmaceutical therapies and enhanced molecular and physiological device technologies to aid warfighter survival in extreme environments.
+Dr. Helwig has also served as a consultant to multiple Fortune 500 companies, advising them on the scientific validity of labeling claims and product development.

 Illinois Institute of Technology

 Human Physiology; Doctoral Thesis: “Neuronal differentiation of stem cells derived from human umbilical cord matrix”